kevgo/dot-files/documentation/installation/chromeos.md

 ## ChromeOS installation

+### Install ChromiumOS on HDD

+- boot from USB stick
+- `Ctrl+Alt+T` to open a terminal with crosh
+- run `shell` to go into Bash
+- run `lsblk` to see all available block storage devices
+- run `/usr/sbin/chromeos-install --dst <device>`

 ### Install CloudReady on external SSD drive
 - create normal USB installer stick and boot from it
 - log into ChromeOS
 - hit `Ctrl+Alt+T` to open a terminal with crosh
 - run `shell` to go into Bash